micmejia/bible-dump/AMPC/Ezra/Ezr 7.md

-For Ezra had [^b]prepared _and_ set his heart to seek the Law of the Lord [to inquire for it and of it, to require and yearn for it], and to do and teach in Israel its statutes and its ordinances.
+For Ezra had prepared _and_ set his heart to seek the Law of the Lord [to inquire for it and of it, to require and yearn for it], and to do and teach in Israel its statutes and its ordinances.